 On all full-color communications, the color PNP logo should be used.
 When color is not available, the PNP logo is to be reproduced in grayscale or black and white.
 The logo should not be versioned into any colors other than those indicated below.

 Different printing systems require different color specifications.
-When Pantone colors can be specified use Pantone 208 C (burgundy) and Pantone 429 (gray).
-When printing two-color documents please substitute Pantone 429 with 20% tint of Black.
+When Pantone colors can be specified use Pantone 208 C (burgundy) and Pantone 429 C (gray).
+When printing two-color documents please substitute Pantone 429 with 20% tint of the pantone.
 When Pantone colors cannot be specified, use the four-color CMYK process equivalents or the three-color RGB equivalents shown under the Pantone colors to the right.
 Four-color process equivalents are also called CMYK equivalents, which refer to the four primary colors used in printing: cyan (C), magenta (M), yellow (Y), and black (K).
 RGB equivalents refer to a system for creating colors on computer monitors using a combination of the colors red, green and blue.

 Web safe colors